suhanw/chatbot/README.md

 #### Client (Frontend Layer)

-- React with TypeScript
-- Material-UI components
+- React with Material-UI components
 - Redux for global state management
 - Separate slices for data and UI states
 - Optimistic chat updates for better UX